Tests and implementation

 /**

-* Check whether a given value is prime or not
+* Check whether a given integer candidate is prime or not

-* @return true if and only if value is a prime number.
+* @return true if and only if candidate is a prime number.

 */